Bird Sexing PCR Protocol – CHD1F/CHD1R primers

 Follow the Gel Electrophoresis Protocol to pour a gel and run it with your PCR results, negative control and a 100bp ladder.

-For this protocol you will need to pour a 3% gel (2 agarose tablets in 33 mL of 0.5X TBE) with a single gel comb, load your samples, and run the gel at 50V for 1.5 hours.
+For this protocol you will need to pour a 2% gel (2 agarose tablets in 50 mL of 0.5X TBE, or 1 agarose tablet in 25 mL of 0.5X TBE) with a single gel comb, load your samples, and run the gel at 50V for 45 minutes for a half-gel run (after which the bands should be visible) or for 1 hr 15 minutes for a full-length gel run and better band separation.

 You can visualise the gel after ~15 minutes to check for the presence of bands.
-Running for 1.5 hours will allow bands to separate so you can determine gender.
+Running for longer will allow bands to separate so you can determine the sex of your samples.

 3. Visualising the Gel